threeport/user-docs/docs/kubernetes-runtime/kubernetes-intro.md

 ## Alternative Runtimes

-In the future, support could be added for alternative runtime environments, such as machines, i.e. deploying directly to a server using a machine image.
+It is possible to add support for alternative runtime environments such as machines, i.e. deploying directly to a server using a machine image.

 Alternative runtimes are not on the Threeport roadmap but could be incorporated.